datalad-handbook/book/docs/basics/101-102-populate.rst

 curl <ww-curl-instead-wget>`.

 .. index::
-   single: Windows wit; Use curl instead of wget
+   pair: curl instead of wget; on Windows
 .. windows-wit:: You can use curl instead of wget
    :name: ww-curl-instead-wget